manas-yu/SyncSpace/README.md

   Share files instantly with other participants in a session.

 - 🎥 **Video Conferencing**
-  Seamless video calls powered by WebRTC using SFU (Selective Forwarding Unit) architecture.
+  Seamless video calls powered by WebRTC.

 - 🔄 **Live Synchronization**
   Utilizes Socket.IO to synchronize data instantly between clients.